 We can, but you have to decide whether you need the car delivered by a certain date or on a certain date.
-This will determine your car shipping rate.
+This is a premium service and it will determine your car shipping rate.

-- How many days in advance should I book car transport service?
+- How many days in advance should I book my car transport service?

-There are no defined days but we advise customers, if possible, to book at least a few days in advance.
+There are no defined days but we advise customers, if possible, to book about two weeks in advance.

-- Should I be present when the car is picked / delivered?
+- Should I be present when the car is picked-up / delivered?

-You or someone else over the age of 18 has to be there to sign the Bill of Lading / condition report at pick up / delivery.
+You or someone else, over the age of 18, has to be present to sign the Bill of Lading / report at pick up and delivery.

 - Can I track my vehicle during transporation?

-You can track your vehicle by calling us / email during business hours.
+You can track your vehicle by calling us during business hours, or via email anytime.